czue/pegasus-docs/deployment.md

 - Set the the `PROJECT_ID` and `REGION` environment variables

-Additionally, when completing [step 5](https://codelabs.developers.google.com/codelabs/cloud-run-django#4) be sure to save your SQL user credentials in  a file named `.env.production` (you can start with a template provided in `.env.production.example`).
+Additionally, when completing [step 5](https://codelabs.developers.google.com/codelabs/cloud-run-django#4) be sure to save your SQL user credentials in  a file named `.env.production` (Pegasus will provide a template for you that you can edit).

 ### Building images for Google Cloud